Major v. Deputy Head (Department of Fisheries and Oceans)

 201 For the termination grievance, the employer pointed out that it has the authority to terminate an employee for reasons that are not disciplinary (s.
 12(1)(e) of the PSEA).
 Those reasons include abandoning a position (see Hayter v.
 Deputy Head (Department of National Defence), 2015 PSLREB 15; Kwan v.
 Treasury Board (Revenue Canada - Taxation), PSSRB File No. 166-02-27120 (19960830), C.P.S.S.R.B.
 No. 66 (QL); Lindsay v.
 Canada Border Services Agency, 2009 PSLRB 62, upheld in 2010 FC 389; Okrent v.
 Deputy Head (Department of Public Works and Government Services), 2013 PSLRB 65; Laye v.
 Deputy Head (Department of Agriculture and Agri-Food), 2013 PSLRB 27; Pachowski v.
 Treasury Board (Revenue Canada - Customs and Excise), PSSRB File No. 166-02-28543 (19990909), C.P.S.S.R.B.
 No. 115 (QL), upheld in 2000 CanLII 16436 (F.C.); and Jensen v.
 Deputy Head (Department of the Environment), 2009 PSLRB 153).

 203 The grievor was insubordinate.
-A finding of insubordination requires proof of the following: that the employer gave an order, that the order was clearly communicated to the employee, that the person giving the order had the proper authority to, and that the employee did not comply on at least one occasion (Cavanagh; and Focker v.
+A finding of insubordination requires proof of the following: that the employer gave an order, that the order was clearly communicated to the employee, that the person giving the order had the proper authority to do so, and that the employee failed to comply on at least one occasion (Cavanagh; and Focker v.
 Canada Revenue Agency, 2008 PSLRB 7.

 204 The grievor did not submit an accommodation request to the employer.
 She did so only during her testimony.
 She had a duty to facilitate the search for a compromise with the employer (Central Okanagan School District No. 23 v.
 Renaud, 2 S.C.R.
 970 at para.
 43).